-Working Groups play a vital role in the development of DDI and its semantic products.
-They also advise the Executive Board or the Scientific Board on relevant topics and activities related to the operation, development and future of the Alliance.
+Working Groups advise the Executive Board or the Scientific Board on relevant topics and activities related to the operation, development and future of the Alliance and its specifications and semantic products.
 Anyone affiliated with a member organization with relevant knowledge and expertise on the given subject may apply to join a working group.
 Each group must have a designated leader for managing the work and reporting to its authorizing body.

-If you would like to propose a new working group, please send an email to the DDI Alliance Executive Director.
+If you would like to propose a new working group, please send an email to the Chair of the Executive Board or the Chair of the Scientific Board.
 The DDI Alliance makes modest funding available for Working Group members to attend key meetings focused on development of the specification.
 The Funding Guidelines and Request Form can be found here.

 All working groups' documentation, including past and inactive groups, is maintained on the DDI Collaboration Wiki.